HotCakeX/Harden-Windows-Security/README.md

   - The domain name .local, which is used in mDNS (Multicast DNS) [is a special-use domain name reserved by the Internet Engineering Task Force (IETF)](https://en.wikipedia.org/wiki/.local) so that **it may not be installed as a top-level domain in the Domain Name System (DNS) of the Internet.**

 - Disables [IP Source Routing](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd349797(v=ws.10)#disableipsourcerouting); Source routing allows a computer that sends a packet to specify the route that the packet takes.
 Attackers can use source routed packets to obscure their identity and location.
-  - After applying this and restarting your device, `Source Routing Behavior` in `netsh int IPv4 show global` shows `Drop` instead of the default `dontforward` value in Windows 11 dev build 25272.
+  - After applying this and restarting your device, `Source Routing Behavior` in `netsh int IPv4 show global` shows `Drop` instead of the default `dontforward` value (in Windows 11 dev build 25272).

 - Allows the device to [ignore NetBIOS name release requests.](https://support.microsoft.com/en-us/topic/security-configuration-guidance-support-ea9aef24-347f-15fa-b94f-36f967907f2f) This setting is a good preventive measure for denial of service attacks against name servers and other very important server roles.